kenlog/HighlightCodeSyntax/README.md

 2. Download the zip file and decompress everything under the directory `plugins/HighlightCodeSyntax`
 3. Clone this repository into the folder `plugins/HighlightCodeSyntax`

 Note: Plugin folder is case-sensitive.
-**Important: remove all unused themes**

 Syntax highlighting for Markdown code
 ------------